bioinf/Sibelia/USAGE.md

 	Sibelia -s fine Helicobacter_pylori.fasta

-The differenece between "loose" and "fine" set is that "loose" usually produces fewer blocks, but longer.
+The difference between "loose" and "fine" set is that "loose" usually produces fewer blocks, but longer.
 And it may lose some small synteny blocks (shorter than 15000 BP), while "fine" option produces more blocks (but shorter) and their coverage is worse.
-Usually "loose" is the best choice, but if you do not want to lose information about small-scale rearrangaments, use "fine".
+Usually "loose" is the best choice, but if you do not want to lose information about small-scale rearrangements, use "fine".

 If you are not satisfied by the results (poor coverage for example), set simplification parameters manually (see section "Fine tuning").